msleal/asciivmssdashboard/README.md

 ![Image of ASCii VMSS Dashboard Insights 1](https://raw.githubusercontent.com/msleal/msleal.github.com/master/asciidash-v1-4-insights1.png)

 There is an option to enable one, two or disable both graphs.
-In the future this feature will be integrated directly on Azure Application
-Insights, and we will be able to select any of the metrics configured on the platform.
+In the future I plan to integrate with the Azure Application Insights, and so we should be able to select any of the metrics configured on the platform.
+Stay tuned!

 ![Image of ASCii VMSS Dashboard Insights 1](https://raw.githubusercontent.com/msleal/msleal.github.com/master/asciidash-v1-4-insights2.png)